General

 Aligning with National Timelines

-Saudi Vision 2030 milestones: 30% of government fleet electric by 2025, all new logistics facilities must include EV charging by 2027, and carbon pricing mechanism implementation by 2030.
+Saudi Vision 2030 milestones: 30% of government fleet electrified (target met in 2025), all new logistics facilities must include EV charging by 2027, and carbon pricing mechanism implementation by 2030.

-UAE Net Zero 2050 checkpoints: mandatory sustainability reporting for logistics companies by 2025, 50% of commercial vehicles zero-emission by 2030, and ban on new diesel van sales by 2035.
+UAE Net Zero 2050 checkpoints: Mandatory sustainability reporting for logistics companies enacted in 2026, 50% of commercial vehicles zero-emission by 2030, and ban on new diesel van sales by 2035.

 Technology Integration and EV Fleet Management Excellence